 I-901 SEVIS Fee

-International students who have been issued an Initial Form I-20 are required to pay the I-901 Student and Exchange Visitor Information System (SEVIS) before being issued a visa.
+International students who have been issued an Initial Form I-20 are required to pay the I-901 Student and Exchange Visitor Information System (SEVIS) Fee before being issued a visa.
 Canadian students are required to pay the I-901 SEVIS Fee before crossing into the US.
-The I-901 SEVIS fee is $350 for F-1s students and $220 for J-1 students and is non-refundable.
+The I-901 SEVIS fee is currently $350 for F-1 students and is non-refundable.

-Students with a country of birth or citizenship of Cameroon, Gambia, Ghana, Kenya, or Nigeria must pay by money order or a certified check from a US bank.
-Currently, these students will have their I-901 SEVIS Fee taken out of their international student deposit by International Services and paid to SEVIS.
+Students with a country of birth or citizenship of Cameroon, Gambia, Ghana, Kenya, or Nigeria must pay by money order, Western Union Quick Pay or certified check drawn from a U.S. bank.
+All other prospective F students have the option to make a credit card payment on FMJfee.com.

 Visa Application Process

 International students (not including Canadians) must apply for a student visa to study in the US.
 BYU-I gives supporting documents for F-1 (I-20) and J-1 (DS-2019) students.
 The F-1 visa allows students to enter the US as a full-time student at an accredited university.
 The J-1 visa allows scholars and exchange visitors to obtain training within the US.

 Students should not apply or make an appointment for a student visa without the Form I-20.
 F-1 visas will not be issued without a Form I-20 or paying the SEVIS fee.
 Here is information about applying for a visa and how to find the US embassy or consulate closest to you.

 Visa application tips:

 1. Be sure to have strong ties to home country.